Introduction

 Use the

-functionality to inform users, or for debugging. -
+LOGGERfunctionality to inform users, or for debugging. -

 Use the

-to inform users about unusual behaviour. -
+execute_context.set_warning("A warning")to inform users about unusual behaviour. -

 If you want the node to fail, you can raise an exception.
 For instance:

-raise ValueError("This node failed just because")
+raise ValueError("This node failed just because").

 -